OSEA Collective Bargaining Agreement

 -

-Upon expiration of accumulated sick leave an employee shall be granted additional sick leave compensation according to the employee’s years of experience with the District.
+An employee who has expended all accumulated sick leave and has applied for and been denied coverage under Paid Leave Oregon for reasons other than the prior exhaustion of PLO benefits shall be granted additional sick leave compensation in full-day increments according to the employee’s years of experience with the District.
+In the event an employee is denied PLO benefits, additional sick leave compensation that is available as outlined below will be paid retroactively to the first date filed with PLO.
 The following schedule will apply once only during an employee’s career with the District:

-1-5 years of District experience: two-third’s salary for five (5) days
+One (1) to five (5) years of District experience: two-thirds salary for five (5) days

-11 or more years of District experience: two-third’s salary for twenty (20) days
+Eleven (11) or more years of District experience: two-thirds salary for twenty (20) days

-Any sick leave days at two-thirds pay used during one of the above periods (e.g., 1-5 years District experience) will be subtracted from the days available during another period (e.g., 6-10 years of District experience).
-Thus, an employee who used five (5) days sick leave at two-thirds pay under this policy during the first five (5) years of District service would be eligible for an additional five (5) days of sick leave at two-thirds pay when the employee reached 6-10 years of experience with the District.
+Any sick leave days at two-thirds pay used during one of the above periods (e.g., one to five (1-5) years District experience) will be subtracted from the days available during another period (e.g., six to ten (6-10) years of District experience).
+Thus, an employee who used five (5) days sick leave at two-thirds pay under this policy during the first five (5) years of District service would be eligible for an additional five (5) days of sick leave at two-thirds pay when the employee reached six to ten (6-10) years of experience with the District.
+This additional non-accumulative sick leave shall not apply to the calculation of retirement benefits under ORS 237.153.

 ARTICLE 12 PERSONAL TIME OFF

-- The request must be approved by the principal or supervisor and the Administrator for Personnel.
+- The request must be approved by the principal or supervisor and the Executive Administrator of Human Resources over Classified Personnel.

 - Verification establishing the need for the leave must be presented to the principal or supervisor upon request.